mpedone/rock-paper-scissors/README.md

 ### UI Branch

 We've created a branch of the original project with the intent of created a UI for the game.
 I may try to fix some of my logic before continuing on, because I don't feel like my current code is clean enough.

+I fixed the issues above, and now I think I will merge them back into the main branch before continuing.
+I know this isn't what the workflow was supposed to be, but this is a normal workflow, right?
+So, it's good practice.